leibnizli/hummingbird/README.md

 3. **Hummingbird** can extract audio from videos, delete audio from videos, convert videos to gif, and convert video formats, supporting mp4, mov, and avi.
 4. One or more segments of audio can be cut, and can be converted to mp3, wav format.

-> [!WARNING]
-> Compression of large videos consumes a lot of CPU, so generally do not compress them.

 <img src="https://github.com/leibnizli/hummingbird/assets/1193966/2a07f300-2d62-4624-9043-24d5daa6bd7a" width="424">